SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 This method should be moved to `List<Task>` because it works on the collection of `Task`.
 This smell can be called [Incomplete library class](https://refactoring.guru/smells/incomplete-library-class) or [Primitive obsession](https://refactoring.guru/smells/primitive-obsession).

+> In languages like Kotlin that support extension functions, we could start by defining an extension function on `List<Task>`.
+This would allow
+> `format()` to be written as fun `List<Task>.format(): String`.
+We would continue using extensions until the need arises for a higher-level abstraction like `Tasks`.

-Now, we have a reason to introduce `Tasks` abstraction with the `format` method.
+Now we have a reason to introduce `Tasks` abstraction with the `format` method.
 Moving the `format` method into this new class is straightforward, however, we need to ensure that the change is small.

 Look at the `format` method and notice the for-loop over `tasks` variable.
 With the new abstraction that we create, we should be able to use